schegde/Zync7030-35_Boot_files/README.md

 Boot file binaries for the Zync7030 and 7035 SoC on the Enclustra Mercury ZX1 module

 The ARM-compiled boot file binaries for the Zync7030 and 7035 modules, are available here.
 Directly download, and place it in a FAT-partitioned
-"boot"  parition created on an SD card.
+"boot"  partition created on an SD card.